 - A client had a .242 breath alcohol concentration after sleeping in a moving lane of traffic and failed all field sobriety tests.
 They were found NOT GUILTY by a jury.

-- A client had a .103 breath alcohol concentration and admitted to drinking and smoking marijuana, and failed all field sobriety tests.
-Their case was dismissed.
+- A client had a .103 breath alcohol concentration and admitted to drinking and smoking marijuana.
+They also failed all field sobriety tests.
+Their case was DISMISSED.

 These cases are just a few of the many favorable outcomes we achieved for our clients.
 You can rely on us to implement the same dedication we used for our past clients with your case to protect your rights and livelihood.

-You can call today.
 A Humble DWI lawyer from our team is available 24/7 to discuss the details of your case.
-A DWI conviction can affect many aspects of your life.
-We can advocate for you to avoid a conviction altogether.